requires a tolerance for ambiguity.”

 The speed of light may be a ratio of units of relative distance and relative time which are not altered by relative velocity.
 It may be that light traveling toward us at relative speeds less than c, encounters a molecule nearby, re-emits with a frequency which preserves energy and waveform, and careens off at a speed relative to the molecule most recently encountered.

 All speeds may be relative, even speeds near 186,282 miles per second.
-Light may speed up or slow down when encountering a new frame of reference and this may account for the frequency shifts.
+Light may speed up or slow down when encountering a new frame of reference and this may account for most of the frequency shifts.

 Have we tried to create speeds faster than light in a vacuum?
 A high-speed, low-pressure wind tunnel might shed some light onto these speculations.
 At least speeds upwind might possibly be slower than speeds downwind.
 This can be tested!